What I have learned in life when it comes to keeping track of your personal finances is that “If you can’t measure it, you can’t manage it.”

 - Salary: To ensure that when you’re young, you are improving your income every 1-2 years to beat inflation and growing in your career.

 I use this template too and I review my finances every Sunday before the week begins.
-This is to ensure that I am on track.
-It also serves as a reminder for me not to overspend.

 1) Asset Allocation

 The first sheet in the free excel template is dedicated to your asset allocation.
 The idea is to help you to view all your assets in a single place to understand how much you have in total and where they are.

 – It would remind you to adjust your portfolio accordingly based on your life circumstances.
 For instance, if you are not working currently like me, you need to hold more cash.